Abhishek-web-designer/Abhishek-web-designer/README.md

 ### Hi there 👋

-- 🔭 I’m currently studing on Rajesh Pilot Govt.
+- 🔭 I’m currently studing at Rajesh Pilot Govt.
 Polytechnic College, Dausa.
 - 🌱 I’m currently learning web development.
 - 👯 I’m looking to collaborate on youtube.
 - 🤔 I’m looking for help in web development.